Unicor-p/SCS_Map_Tiles/CONTRIBUTE.md

 JagFX already wrote out how you can generate map tiles in their [TsMap2](https://github.com/JAGFx/ts-map/tree/feat/rework#how-to-use-) *README* file.
 Follow those instructions to generate the tiles; the process will take a few minutes depending on your system.

+*Note: You must own all DLC for the game of which you wish to generate tiles for.*

 ## Zip The Files

 Check your *Output* folder for the map files, and zip/rar them for easy uploading.
 I would prefer you have a name scheme like **ats_v1.41.zip** or similar.
 If it's a mod map such as Promods, please use something like **ats_pro_v1.41.zip** so I know which is which.